Virtual Introductory Visit to

 The third area is about wine and civilization.
 Here you’ll learn the history of wine routes and what the sea voyages of wine transportation used to look like.
 The fourth part is dedicated to imagination and has a magnificent space where you can lay down, listen to music, close your eyes and think of wine.

-The fifth area is called “Wine and You”, and includes my favorite part in the museum, the “Buffet of the Five Senses”.
+The fifth area is called “Lifestyle”, and includes my favorite part in the museum, the “Buffet of the Five Senses”.
 Plenty of different food items from fruits to honey and cookies are presented in front of you on two big tables, allowing you to explore different wine aromas.
 The sixth and last area is dedicated to the hosting city, Bordeaux.
 Here, you will learn about the wine history of the biggest wine region in France and the tale of the city itself.

 When you finish exploring the exhibition, you will move to one of the best parts of the visit – the wine tasting.